JackTrapper/argon2-for-delphi/README.md

 [Argon2](https://en.wikipedia.org/wiki/Argon2) is a key derivation function.
 It is designed to take a password (and some salt), and generate a desired number of pseudo-random bytes.
 Like *scrypt*, it is also *memory hard*, meaning it is designed thwart implementations on ASICs and GPUs.
 It was selected as the winner of Google's [Password Hashing Competition](https://password-hashing.net/) in 2015.

+The algorithm takes every advantage of x86/x64 architecture in can, in order to have the fastest software implementation possible, while making hurting hardware implementations.
+Argon2 uses the very fast Blake2 software hashing algorithm.
+Blake2 is faster in software than SHA-3, SHA-2, SHA-1, and MD5.^[1](https://blake2.net/) The reason SHA-3 (Keccak) was not used is because SHA-3 is faster on hardware; and we don't want algorithms that run faster on custom hardware.
+In order to give custom hardware every disadvantage possible, the fastest *software-only* hashing algorithm was used

 Sample Usage
 ----------------